A MESSAGE FROM THE ABORIGINAL AND TORRES STRAIT ISLANDER SOCIAL JUSTICE COMMISSIONER

 Aboriginal and Torres Strait Islander Women Advisory Committee

-Wiyi Yani U Thangani (Women’s Voices): Securing our Rights, Securing our Future will be guided by an Advisory Committee of Aboriginal and Torres Strait Islander women, some of whom contributed to the 1986 Women’s Business Report findings.
+Wiyi Yani U Thangani (Women’s Voices): Securing our Rights, Securing our Future has been guided by an Advisory Committee of Aboriginal and Torres Strait Islander women, some of whom contributed to the 1986 Women’s Business Report findings.

 Ms Josephine Bourne